1099 Forms

 Tools

-Form 1099-MISC is still the catch-all form for many “everything else” payments that don’t fit under 1099-NEC.
-This guide walks you through the 2025 Form 1099-MISC instructions from a payer’s perspective, so you can file correctly in 2026 and avoid unnecessary IRS notices or penalties.
+Form 1099-MISC is the catch-all form for many “everything else” payments that don’t fit under 1099-NEC and other 1099 forms.
+This guide walks you through Form 1099-MISC filing instructions from a payer’s perspective, so you can file correctly and avoid unnecessary IRS notices or penalties.

-File Form 1099-MISC only for payments made in the course of your trade or business (including nonprofit and government payers), subject to the following IRS thresholds:
+File Form 1099-MISC only for payments made in the course of your trade or business, including payments made by nonprofit and government payers.
+The rRevised thresholds, following the new OBBBA updates, are as follows:

-Under the IRS General Instructions, if you file 10 or more information returns in total across all types, you must e-file for filings due in 2024 and later, unless the IRS has approved a waiver.
+Under the IRS General Instructions, if you file 10 or more information returns in total across all types, you must e-file for filings, unless the IRS has approved a waiver.

 The IRS applies penalties on each late form submission depending on how late the filing was

-File Form 1099-MISC for payments made in the course of your trade or business (not personal payments).
-Corporations, nonprofits, and government agencies all of these entities can be payers.
+Form 1099-MISC is filed by businesses for payments made in the course of your trade or business (not personal payments).
+Corporations, nonprofits, and government agencies, all of these entities, can be payers.

 Here’s a step-by-step guide on how to fill out Form 1099-MISC: